NickName-AM/oop_with_cpp/README.md

     - Can only be accessed by an object of that class

 ## Constructor
-    - special member function
+    - special function
-    - do not have return type
+    - does not have return type
     - same name as the class name
     - gets called automatically when an object is created
     - Used to initialize the object